View Jimmy Britton's Obituary on www.swtimes.com/ and share memories

 Jimmy Britton

-Funeral service will be 2 p.m.
-Saturday at Poteau United Methodist Church with burial at Monroe Cemetery under the direction of Evans and Miller Funeral Home.
+Jimmy Britton, 78, of Howe passed away Sunday, Feb.
+3, 2019, in Howe.
+Jimmy was born Aug.
+10, 1940, in Howe to James and Clyta (Howell) Britton.
+His parents and sister, Peggy Ann, preceded him in death.
+Jimmy was a highly decorated Air Force veteran of the Vietnam War.
+As a pilot for Delta Airlines, Jimmy had to two nicknames, "Jimmy Jet" and "Jimmy Fun."
+He retired early from Delta Airlines after 25 years so he would have more time to hunt, backpack, snowmobile and enjoy the great outdoors with his wife and family.
+Our time was divided between our cabin above Lost Valley of the San Juans, near Pagosa Springs, Colo., and our home in Howe.
+Our yearly trek to Colorado was around June until mid-October, when we returned to Oklahoma to hunt white-tailed deer.
+December found us back in Colorado to play in the snow, coming back to Oklahoma in March in time for turkey season.
+Jim was president of the Lost Valley POA board of directors for many years, since its inception.
+He was Colorado's Snowmobile Association (CSA) District 9 representative for seven years.
+CSA is responsible for grooming trails throughout the state.
+Jimmy also worked closely with the local U.S. Forest Service on various land access issues.
+Jimmy's attitude in emergencies calmed all those involved, while otherwise he was a very exciting man.
+He made life fun for everyone around him; chaotic but fun.
+He could take an unlikely group of boys and make baseball players out of them.
+He loved watching them grow as players and individuals becoming even more than they expected.
+He was an excellent instructor pilot with the Air Force, instructing in the O-1E Bird Dog plane and the OV-10 at Hurlburt Field, Fla., after returning from Vietnam.

-He is survived by his wife, Rhonda; a daughter, Brenda Brklacich of Utah; three sons, Jon Britton of Texas, Robert Britton of Colorado and William Britton of Alaska; a sister, Judy Peerson; two brothers, Daune and Max Britton; and 14 grandchildren.
+Survivors include his wife, Rhonda of Howe; daughter and son-in-law, Brenda and Danny Brklacich of Utah; sons and daughters-in-law, Jon M. and Christy Britton of Tom Bean, Texas, Robert G. and Lisa Britton of Colorado Springs, Colo., and William B. and Nelba Britton of Ketchikan, Alaska; sister, Judy Britton Peerson of Poteau; brothers, Daune Britton of Howe, Max Britton of Corpus Christi, Texas; 14 grandchildren, Jacob, Katelin, Kendal, Braden, Tyler, Cody, Cole, Danielle, Britny, Sam, Beau, Abby, Rowan and Dayana; numerous nieces and nephews; and other relatives, loved ones and friends.

+Service will be 2 p.m.
+Saturday, Feb.
+9, 2019, at First United Methodist Church in Poteau with Rev. Jim Perkin officiating.
+Interment will follow at Monroe Cemetery in Monroe, Okla.

+Pallbearers will be Jacob Britton, Cody and Cole Brklacich, Beau and Samuel Britton and Beau Tucker.

+The family will be at the funeral home 6-8 p.m.
+Friday to visit with relatives and friends.